JoshuaStorm/meetable/README.md

 ## April 5, 2017 (Josh)
 - Finally have a calendar presented to the user that pulls their Google calendar data.
 Required a bit of re-formatting data, see the `getFullCalendarEvents` Meteor.method add.
     - Next steps is to save the anonymized event data to a user collection so other users can search for it and we can present them possible meeting times.
+- Oops I lied, not next steps I already did it: Saving anonymized event data to the Meteor.users collection.
+I also put some boilerplate code for retrieving it for reference.

 ## April 3, 2017 (Josh)
 - Done some research on Meteor async behavior.
 Realized we were doing some stuff very wrong.
 I posted a wiki article on it.